genielab/genielab.github.io/_posts/2019-04-16-got_survival_analysis.md

 ![KM Estimate](/assets/custom/got_survival_analysis/chart13.png)
 <br/>

-The summary statistics above indicates the significance of the covariates in predicting the survival probabilities.
+The summary statistics above indicates the significance of each covariate in predicting the survival probabilities.
-The variables such as numOfCharactersInteractedWith and total_screen_time doesn’t hold a significant role in prediction, whereas all the other covariates are significant.
+The values under **exp(coef)** are called hazard ratios (HR).
+We can interpret HR value as below:
+* HR=1: No effect
+* HR<1: Reduction in Hazard, meaning more safe.
+* HR>1: Increase in Hazard, meaning more risk.

+Based on above interpretation, we can make the following observations from the summary above:
+* If the character is kingsguard or have dead relatives or of gender male or belongs to any of the houses such as Lannister, Targaryen etc all have high risk because the HR ratios for all of them are above 2.
+* total_screen_time seems to have no effect at all as HR=1
+* if the character is royal or is served by any, has less risk because HR<1

 ### Final Predictions for Selected Characters

 And then, we reach the final section where we make the actual survival predictions using Cox PH model.
 Here we have done predictions for only few selected characters, but if you wish you may predict any other characters as well.

 ```python
 df2 = character_df[['character_name']]